|

 in the blink of an eye.
 Wexli

-blinked his own eyes and leaned forward.
-There wasn't even a
+blinked his own eyes and leaned forward, "Did that just happen?"

 46.

 He rushed outside to trace the stranger's steps.
-After 10 paces,
+It wasn't cold

 the tracks stopped.
 He looked around for any possible explanation